styled-system/styled-system/docs/guides/spacing.md

 [rebass space]: https://github.com/rebassjs/space

 While the `space` utility is a perfect choice for most cases, it can be useful to add only margin or padding props to a component.
-To handle those cases, Styled System provides subsets os the `space` utility: `padding` and `margin` utilities.
+To handle those cases, Styled System provides subsets of the `space` utility: `padding` and `margin` utilities.

 The `padding` utility adds only padding props to a component and the `margin` utility adds only margin props.
 Usage of the utilities are the same as the usage of `space` utility